nahuakang/nahua.dev/content/posts/my-programming-story.md

 ## La Fin

-Most of us are destined to encounter career deadlocks at one or another point in our lives, otherwise known as the midlife crisis or the burnout.
+Most of us will not have a straightforward career that soars like the rocket.
+Most of us are destined to encounter career deadlocks at one or another point in our lives.
+And most of us have the power to do something about it.

 For me, that included almost a decade of switching majors and wondering what line of work I would be passionate about.